Expensify/App/tests/README.md

 ## When to Write a Test

 Many of the UI features of our application should go through rigorous testing by you, your PR reviewer, and finally QA before deployment.
-It's also difficult to maintain UI tests when the UI changes often.
-Therefore, it's not valuable for us to place every single part of the application UI under test at this time.
-The manual testing steps should catch most major UI bugs.
-Therefore, if we are writing any test there should be a **good reason**.
+However, the code is mature enough now that protecting code against regressions is the top priority.

 **What's a "good reason" to write a test?**

+- Any PR that fixes a bug
 - Anything that is difficult or impossible to run a manual tests on
 	- e.g. a test to verify an outcome after an authentication token expires (which normally takes two hours)
 - Areas of the code that are changing often, breaking often, and would benefit from the resiliency an automated test would provide